computed-axial-lithography/CAL-software-Matlab/README.rst

    ::
       CAL-software-Matlab Toolbox installed successfully!

+Now the toolbox can be used like any other Matlab toolbox.
+You do not need to be in a particular working directory to access the functions of the toolbox.

 To read about how to use the toolbox, go to the documentation page on `ReadtheDocs`_.